fishjam-dev/fishjam-docs/docs/getting_started/notifications.md

   end
 ```

-As a result, this will be value in notification variable:
+As a result, this is an example value that could be in notification variable:
 ```
 %Jellyfish.Notification.PeerConnected{
   room_id: "fbf4190c-5c76-415c-8939-52c6ed20868b",